rrovetto/Ontology-Development-Guidelines/Truths about Ontology Development.md

   - Some developers may resist this fact because some existing ontologies are the result of years of work, collaboratively or otherwise.
 Having multiple contributors may aid in some aspect of development and in quality control, but it is no guarantee of these things and it is not guarantee of the utility of the ontology.
 - You can create one for your more-specific domain ontology.
 You do not need to use an existing top-level ontology, in part because it may not be the correct abstract model for your domain ontology, e.g., it may make commitments or ideological assumptions you disagree with.

-### 2. You do not have to (re)use existing ontologies.
+### 2. You do NOT have to (re)use existing ontologies.
 - Anyone that says you must (or is pushy about it), is very likely trying to get you to use or purchase theirs.
 - Do not tolerate, and do not encourage unfair tactics, political abuse, or attempts to monopolize.

 ## Be informed, be aware, and be responsible.
 (Transparency & Ethics)
 ### 3. If you're considering using an existing ontology, _be informed_ about what you are committing to